VTL-Community/VTL-Community/vtl-tests/README.md

 # VTL Test Cases for Tools

-This folder contains a collection of test cases intended to provide a prime attempt to create a VTL compatibility kit It contains a series of category folders which in turn contain
+This folder contains a collection of test cases intended to provide a prime attempt to create a VTL compatibility kit.

+It contains a series of category folders which in turn contain:
 * one folder with one or more related test cases for each of the VTL operators in that category;
 * one folder with the input data sets used in those cases;
 * one folder with the expected output for each of those cases.